 Celebrating Rosh Hashanah

-Besides Apples and Honey, there are some symbolic foods (simanim) that are eaten on Rosh Hashanah.
+Besides Apples and Honey, there are other symbolic foods (simanim) that are eaten on Rosh Hashanah, the Jewish New Year.
 Some of these simanim vary depending on the families that have a Sephardic or Ashkenazi origin.

-A blessing is recited for each symbolic food and their name relates to the words in the blessing.
+A blessing is recited for each symbolic food, and its name relates to the words in the blessing.
 We wish for G-d's protection, for a sweet year ahead, forgiveness, and the opportunity to do better the following year.

 Symbolic Foods (Simanim)